 EDGE BASED METHOD

 As its name indicates, this method is based on the detection of the edges of every letter and digit.
 This method is used to develop a high-level contrast between the text and the background.

 This method is used to extract all the text-related features from the processed image.

 The text extraction from images using machine learning software

 There are many programs, algorithms, and applications that make text extraction from an image accessible.
-The list is very long, and it comprises several dozen apps and programs.
-Most of them are paid, but we have two free and handy tools on our list as well!
+In fact, the list is very long, and it comprises several dozen apps and programs.
+Most of them are paid, but we have two free and handy tools of text extraction from images on our list as well!